sherlockode/advanced-form-bundle/README.md

 ## Prerequisites

-This version of the bundle requires Symfony 3.3+, VichUploaderBundle 1.6+, and jQuery.
+This bundle requires Symfony 3 and jQuery.

 ## Installation